ovh/docs/pages/cloud/storage/highperf-faq/guide.en-gb.md

 ### What tools are compatible with S3 object storage?

-Most of the tools on the market that are compatible with standard S3 storage are compatible.
+Most of the tools on the market that are compatible with standard S3 storage are compatible with S3 object storage.

-### Can the Storage S3 object work with my backup management tools?
+### Can the S3 object storage work with my backup management tools?

 Yes, S3 object storage is largely compatible with S3 APIs and can be integrated with market tools such as [Veeam](https://docs.ovh.com/gb/en/storage/s3/veeam/), [Owncloud](https://docs.ovh.com/gb/en/storage/s3/owncloud/), [Nextcloud](https://docs.ovh.com/gb/en/storage/s3/nextcloud/).

 ### How is the service billed?

-Object Storage is charged according to the storage space used, with a granularity of 1 GB.
+Object Storage is billed according to the storage space used, with a granularity of 1 GB.
 To make it easier to read, the price is displayed per GB/month, but the billing granularity is per GB/hour, considering that on average there are 720 hours in a month.
 Prices are available [here](https://www.ovhcloud.com/en-gb/public-cloud/prices/).

 ### Access & security

 ### By which APIs can I access storage solutions?

-We have designed the S3 storage classes to be **compatible with the S3 API**, considered a benchmark in the object storage market.
+We have designed the S3 storage classes to be **compatible with the S3 API**, considered as a benchmark in the object storage market.
 You can therefore use Object Storage with most data management tools via endpoints defined by region and storage class.

-Locate your S3 access keys and access the different storage classes via command line AWS-CLI or s3cmd and others ...
+Locate your S3 access keys and access the different storage classes via command line AWS-CLI or s3cmd and others...

 The list of endpoints is available [here](https://docs.ovh.com/gb/en/storage/s3/location/).

-### Can you access the service using a private network (vRack)?
+### Can I access the service using a private network (vRack)?

 Object storage endpoints are available across the public network.
 Object storage class is not available on the private network.